James Willmott-Brown: 1986–1989

-James Willmott-Brown, an ex-army officer, arrives in Albert Square in March 1986 as area manager for 'Luxford and Copley', the brewery that owns The Queen Victoria public house.
-Willmott-Brown decides to move to the square and buys Debbie Wilkins's (Shirley Cheriton) house at 43 Albert Square when she sells it, following fiancé Andy O'Brien's (Ross Davidson) death.
-He and Debbie date briefly but it doesn't last and Pat Wicks (Pam St Clement) also tries to seduce him unsuccessfully.
+James Willmott-Brown first arrived in Albert Square in March 1986 as an area manager for 'Luxford and Copley', the brewery that owns The Queen Victoria public house within the square's borough Walford.

+Soon enough Willmott-Brown decides to move to the square and buys the 43 Albert Square house that was formerly owned by bank clerk Debbie Wilkins (Shirley Cheriton); she had just sold the property following the death of her fiancé Andy O'Brien (Ross Davidson) death.
+For a short while he dated Debbie, but it doesn't last for too long.
+Willmott-Brown then had a short-lived romance with fellow neighbour Pat Wicks (Pam St Clement), but they broke up after she tried to seduce him unsuccessfully.
 During the early years, he is friendly with Colin Russell (Michael Cashman).

-Willmott-Brown gives up his job as brewery manager and buys a disused pub on Turpin Road, refurbishing it as a wine bar and names it "The Dagmar".
-Local publican Den Watts (Leslie Grantham) is unhappy about the competition and is disgusted to learn that his estranged wife, Angie (Anita Dobson), is manageress.
-Willmott-Brown also allows Angie and her daughter, Sharon (Letitia Dean), to live in the flat above.
+Originally an ex-army officer many years ago, Willmott-Brown became a brewery manager before arriving in the square.
+He soon gives up his job and ends up buying a disused pub on Turpin Road, refurbishing it as a wine bar called "The Dagmar".
+In turn this sparked a competitive rivalry with The Queen Vic as its landlord owner, Den Watts (Leslie Grantham), is unhappy about the competition.
+Willmott-Brown soon begins a conflict with Den when the latter's estranged wife, Angie (Anita Dobson), is hired to work as manageress of the former's bar; Willmott-Brown further antagonizes Den by allowing Angie and their adopted daughter, Sharon (Letitia Dean), to live in the flat above.
 The Dagmar opens for business and both Willmott-Brown and Den compete for best decorated pub in 'The London In Bloom' competition and in a five-a-side football match, and constantly try to poach each other's staff.

-The following year, the Dagmar begins to lose business as the residents of Walford never really take to the upper-class establishment and Willmott-Brown has competition from The Queen Victoria and Strokes winebar, which Den takes over after giving up tenancy of The Queen Vic.
-At this point, Gregory Mantel (Pavel Douglas) arrives and he is a member of the criminal organisation known as The Firm.
-Mantel demands that Willmott-Brown allow his company, 'Walford Investments', to buy into the business.
-Willmott-Brown refuses, and as a result, none of his creditors will trade with him and the business suffers even more.
-This is escalated when Willmott-Brown learns that Den is in league with the Firm and reports him to the police for shady dealings at Strokes wine bar but Simon Wicks (Nick Berry), barman at The Dagmar, overhears Willmott-Brown talking to the police and tells Den.
-When the residents learn that Willmott-Brown has informed the police, he loses all his customers, pushing Willmott-Brown to financial ruin.
+The following year, however, the Dagmar begins to lose business as the residents of Walford never really take to the upper-class establishment; Willmott-Brown soon finds himself in further competition with another winebar called "The Strokes", which Den takes over after giving up tenancy of The Queen Vic.
+It was then Gregory Mantel (Pavel Douglas), a notorious gangster who is herald of Walford's criminal organization called "The Firm" arrives and demands that Willmott-Brown allow his company, 'Walford Investments', to buy into the business.
+Willmott-Brown refuses, and as a result none of his creditors will trade with him; so consequently The Dagmar business suffers even more.
+Later on, Willmott-Brown learns that Den is in league with the Firm and reports him to the police for shady dealings at the Strokes wine bar.
+However, this backfires when Pat's son and barman Simon Wicks (Nick Berry) overhears Willmott-Brown talking to the police and tells Den.
+When the residents learn that Willmott-Brown has informed the police, he loses all his customers and in turn Willmott-Brown crumbes to the brink of financial ruin.
 This makes him frantic and his behaviour becomes erratic.